plans.root#

 Notes

 Expected to hold one pandas.DataFrame.
-This is a Base and Dummy object.
+This is a Dummy class.
 Expected to be implemented downstream for custom applications.

 Examples